aliarslan-cs/devops-workshop-project/Project.md

 # Phase-I

-You can create any number of microservices you want (2 at least), Better is one of them `should connect to database`.
-If you are uncomfortable with coding, You can use the code that was presented in the class(Frontend & Backend)
+You can create any number of microservices you want (`2 at least`).

+Better is one of them `should connect to database`.
+If you are uncomfortable with coding, You can use the code that was presented in the class(Frontend & Backend).
+If can’t use Database in code, so just add a Database service in docker-compose like Mysql or Mongodb with related environment variables.

 The microservices `each` should have `their own Github` repository.

-Phase 1:
-The repositories `should contain` the manifests for `docker-compose` of your microservices For now, you will build and push the docker image to your Dockerhub manually for your code.
+The repositories `should contain` the manifests for `docker-compose` of your microservices.

+For now, you will build and push the docker image to your Dockerhub manually for your code.
-If can’t use Database in code, so just add a Database service in docker-compose like Mysql or Mongodb with related environment variables.

 So you will have at least 2 repositories based on the number of your microservices:
 1. `Backend`: Exposes an API endpoint.
 This repo will contain the `backend code`, `Dockerfile` to build image, `Docker compose` manifest to deploy it.
 2. `Frontend`: Calls the backend and displays the result.
 This repo will contain the `frontend code`, `Dockerfile` to build image, `Docker compose` manifest to deploy it.